joaofnfernandes/dockerfiles/pandoc/chapters/chapter-0.0.md

 and sell products that developers are passionate about.
 I also got to experience the pain points of working for companies that are grew by 3X since the time I joined.

+At both of these companies I got to work with a ton of amazing engineers, designers, product managers, program managers, project managers, and a bunch of other folks essential to create products people want.

+I also got to see first hand a ton of mistakes that caused us to ship late, over budget, or worse, something that users didn't really care about.